cislow970/vmware-powercli/README.md

-# Query tag in PowerCLI
+# Query tags with PowerCLI

 The cmdlets use a local cache of the IDs of the following objects: VM, Tag, Category, Cluster, ESX, Datastore.
 The cache is based on data structures in JSON format in order to speed up the queries, limiting the interaction with the vCenter to the only request of the "Tag - Object" associations.